Oran7suzy/Spatial-Temporal-Distribution-of-b-value-STDB-/README.md

 8.Magnitude

 # When estimating the b-value using the STDB calculator, refer to:
+Weicheng Gong, Huayuan Cheng, Yajing Gao, Qing Li, and Yunqiang Sun (2023).
+Spatial-Temporal Distribution of b-value in the Eastern Tibetan Plateau. (in revision)

 # STDB calculator's main features:
 1. Calculate the b-value for the entire catalog